NickDorkins/reading-notes/Code-401/class-10.md

 ## Stack Visualization

-the topmost item is denoted as the `top`.
+the top most item is denoted as the `top`.
 When you push something to the stack, it becomes the new `top`.
 When you pop something from the stack, you pop the current `top` and set the next `top` as `top.next`.

 ![Stack Example](https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-10/resources/images/stack1.PNG)